 Minimum coverage requirements for California drivers

-How to get cheap car insurance in California
+Here is how to find (and keep) cheap car insurance in California

-Although car insurance in California is more expensive than it is in the nation as a whole, there are ways you can save money.
-If your budget for car insurance is tight, you may want to:
+Although car insurance in California is more expensive than it is in the U.S. as a whole, there are ways you can save money.
+If your budget for car insurance is tight, you may want to check out the following steps for securing and maintaining cheap auto coverage:

 - Get multiple quotes: Getting quotes from several providers is one of the best ways to see if you can save on your car insurance.
-Each company has its own rating algorithm and weights rating factors differently.
+The Triple-I recommends obtaining a minimum of three quotes from a mix of national and regional insurers.
+Each company has its own rating algorithm and weights individual rating factors differently.
 Additionally, every driver has a different set of circumstances that they bring to their car insurance search.
-Comparing premiums, coverages, discounts and features may help you find a policy that is right for you.
+Comparing premiums, coverages, discounts and features may help you find a policy and price that is right for you.

 Frequently asked questions

-What is the best car insurance in California?
+What is the best car insurance company in California?

 Why is car insurance expensive in California?